-1 credit (4.5 lec, 12 lab total) Field identification of Spring flowering plants with emphasis on their ecology and phenology.
+1 credit (4.5 lec, 12 lab total) Field identification of Spring flowering, plants with emphasis on their ecology and phenology.
+Prerequisite: Instructor consent.

-BOT0624 Mushroom Identification

-1 credit (5 lec, 20 lab total) Positive identification of edible and nonedible local wild mushrooms, their basic characteristics and location, preparation for food and methods of preserving.
+BOT0624 Mushroom Identification (5 lec.
+20 lab total) 1 credit Positive identification of edible and nonedible local wild mushrooms, their basic characteristics and location, preparation for food and methods of preserving.